Severe fines were imposed on 36 vehicles impounded by Dubai Police within two days

 The Dubai Police General Traffic Department seized 36 vehicles whose drivers violated traffic laws during the past two days, according to the acting deputy director of the department, Colonel Mohammed Abdullah Khalfan Al Qaidi, who indicated that the violations varied between conducting random marches and driving a vehicle in a way that endangers the life of the driver or the safety and security of others.
 Engaging in acts of chaos, making changes to the vehicle’s engine or base without a license, causing inconvenience to the emirate’s residents, blurring number plates, and throwing waste on the public road.

-Al-Qaidi confirmed that these behaviors were met with firm measures by traffic police, especially since Dubai Police had previously warned that these actions required the implementation of Decree No. 30 of 2023 regarding the seizure of vehicles, for which the value of releasing a vehicle for a number of violations reached 50 thousand dirhams.
+Al-Qaidi confirmed that these behaviors were met with firm measures by police officers, especially since Dubai Police previously warned that these actions require the implementation of Decree 30 of 2023 regarding the seizure of vehicles, for which the value of releasing a vehicle for a number of violations reaches 50 thousand dirhams.

 Follow our latest local and sports news and the latest political and economic developments via Google news